-Gustavo Banda-Aceves is a Tijuana-based activist-pastor-economist.
-He and his wife Zaida Guillen acquired a small parcel of land many years ago in the Alacrán Canyon, an informal settlement at the periphery of Tijuana adjacent to the borderwall, and ½ mile from our UCSD / Divina Community Station site.
 It was always their dream to build their home and their church on this land.
 But in the last years they decided instead to build emergency housing to shelter hundreds of Haitian refugees after the City of Tijuana turned its back on them.
 What began in 2016 as a few small structures built with their own hands, and the hands of the immigrants they house, has incrementally evolved into a full-on ecology of housing units and public spaces threaded into what seems like impossible canyon topography, ready to receive new arrivals by the hundreds and to absorb a variety of community uses and social support programs.
-They have named the project “Little Haiti”
+They have named the project “Little Haiti.”

-In 2019, the so-called “caravan” began to arrive.
-Gustavo and Zaida open their doors to all, they says, because Central Americans, Mexicans and Haitians are all part of the same humanity.
-For the moment, they rely on the goodwill of fellow
+In 2019, the so-called “caravan” began to arrive in Tijuana.
+Gustavo and Zaida opened their doors to all, because, as they say, Central Americans, Mexicans, and Haitians are all a part of the same humanity.

-We are partnering with Templo de Embajadores de Jesus to develop emergency housing and public space infrastructure for hundreds of Haitian and Central American migrants.
-We seek not only to increase the housing capacity of the non-profit but to produce longer term solutions for families, embedded in a set of social programs co-developed through our UCSD-Alacrán Community Station, and an infrastructure of productivity, through economic incubators, fabrication shops, a nursery and an industrial kitchen.
+We seek not only to increase the housing capacity of the non-profit but to produce longer term solutions for families, embedded in a set of social programs co-developed through our UCSD-ALACRÁN Community Station, and an infrastructure of productivity, through economic incubators, fabrication shops, a nursery and an industrial kitchen.

 Fonna Forman, “Top-Down / Bottom-Up: Co-producing the City” in Political Theory and Architecture, eds.
 Duncan Bell and Bernardo Zacka.
 London: Bloomsbury, 2019, forthcoming